Supervision and Support of Foster Carers

-A programme of supervision visits should be set up and agreed between the foster carer and the supervising social worker from the time of the foster carer's approval, and endorsed by the supervising social worker's line manager.
+A programme of supervision visits should be set up and agreed between the foster carer and the Supervising Social Worker from the time of the foster carer's approval and endorsed by the Fostering Officer's line manager.
 Visits should be recorded on the Supervisory Form.

 - Ensure the foster carers understand how they contribute to the local authority's services for children;

-- Provide appropriate monitoring and feedback on the foster carers' work to ensure the Training, Support and Development Standards for Foster Carers are fully met;
+- Provide appropriate monitoring and feedback on the foster carer's work to ensure National Minimum Standards and Training, Support and Development Standards for Foster Carers are fully met;

 - Support foster carers by providing advice or making this available from elsewhere as appropriate;

 - Give foster carers an opportunity to raise any problems and make sure they are addressed appropriately;